plan4hub/yoda/README.md

 ![Landing Page Graphics](docs/yoda-landing-page.jpg?raw=true "Yoda Landing Page")

 In order to access issues in non-public repositories, you will need to set an appropriate personal GitHub Token.
-This is explained in the MANUAL linked via the landing page.
+This is explained in the [MANUAL](docs/MANUAL.md) linked via the landing page.

-You can of course copy Yoda to your own Webserver, GitHub repository, or GitHub Enterprise.
+You can of course also copy Yoda to your own GitHub repository (cloud or Enterprise).
 Simply get all the files in the `/docs` folder.
+Note, that Yoda can run against any GitHub (cloud or Enterprise) instance.

 ## Documentation

 Documentation is available either via the Yoda landing page, or directly [here](docs/MANUAL.md).

-Furthermore, an Yoda presentation is available via the Yoda landing page or [here](docs/Yoda-Agile-Project-Management-with-GitHub.pdf).
+Furthermore, an Yoda presentation explaining the rationale, etc. is available [here](docs/Yoda-Agile-Project-Management-with-GitHub.pdf).

-## Testing

-TODO: Right now, there is no automated testing for Yoda.
-Plan is to use [Selenium](http://www.seleniumhq.org/).

 ## Contributing